-The duck-and-cherry pie at this cosy winelands restaurant is legendary.
+The duck-and-cherry pie at this cosy Winelands restaurant is legendary.
 Made famous in the Joburg restaurant, Gatrile’s, this pie boasts a harmonious combination of tart black cherries, rich roasted duck meat, boozy port sauce and a melting puff pastry.
-The piping hot dish is yours for R165.
+Yours for R198.

-This charming road-trip must-stop is on the way into the Overberg and offers glorious home-made pie classics like pepper steak, steak and mushroom, plain steak, chicken, chicken and mushroom, ham and cheese, and spinach and feta.
-There’s also a warmly spiced bobotie pie that’s deliciously comforting.
-Pies go for R25 each.
-Also important: There’s an adorable ginger cat that greets customers from his farm-stall basket.
+This charming road-trip must-stop is on the way into the Overberg and offers glorious home-made pie classics like pepper steak, steak and mushroom, plain steak, chicken, and chicken and mushroom.
+There’s also a comforting warmly spiced bobotie.
+Pies go for R26.90 each.

-Using the famous Riviersonderend recipe, these pies – with flaky shortcrust pastry – have become somewhat legendary around the Cape.
-Fillings might include pepper steak, steak and kidney, coriander chicken, mutton, springbok, ham and cheese, spinach and feta, beef sausage roll, and bobotie.
-Order a side to accompany your pie, such as roasted vegetables, salad or golden chips.
-Pie prices range from R25 to R29.
-Add chips or greens as an optional extra.
+Using the famous Riviersonderend recipe, these pies, boasting flaky shortcrust pastry, have become somewhat legendary around the Cape.
+Fillings change daily but might include pepper steak, steak and kidney, coriander chicken, mutton, springbok, ham and cheese, spinach and feta, beef sausage roll or bobotie.
+Order a side to accompany your pie, such as roasted vegetables, gravy or chips.

 This Italian bakery offers a range of shortcrust-pastry pies packed with rich and intense flavours.
 The pot pies come in varying sizes – even a 550g family portion for take-home dinners.
-Filling options include lamb curry with butternut; Italian melanzane with aubergine, zucchini and mozzarella; pasture-fed pork; chicken, leek and bacon; slow-cooked stout springbok with drunken prunes and Cape Ruby port; and steak and milk stout with caramelised onions.
-The prices of the 170g hand-held pies vary from R13.90 to R20.80.
+Filling options include lamb curry with butternut; Italian melanzane with aubergine, zucchini and mozzarella; pasture-fed pork; chicken and smoked bacon; slow-roasted springbok with drunken prunes; and even biltong.